theupdateframework/python-tuf/docs/tuf-spec.md

           KEYID is the identifier of the key signing the ROLE dictionary.
           SIGNATURE is a signature of the canonical JSON form of ROLE.

-   The current reference implementation defines two signature schdemes, although TUF is not restricted to any particular signature scheme, key type, or cryptographic library:
+   The current reference implementation defines two signature schemes, although TUF is not restricted to any particular signature scheme, key type, or cryptographic library: